israellev/fullstack-los-angeles/javascript/js-lessons.md

     /* convert set back to array */
     Array.from(new Set([1, 2, 3, 3]))

-    get the index from build-it array functions (item, index)
+    array functions (forEach, map, filter) give the parameters - (item, index, arr)

     array destructuring:
     let array = [1, 2, 3, 4, 5];
     let [a, b] = array; // a = 1, b = 2

-    Arrays (and objects) - by referance, all others - by value:
+    Arrays (and objects) - by referance, all others - by value: by referance - JS is save the actual arr in the memory, and same the address in the variable. by value - JS save the actual value in the variable.

-    [...names, "Kobi"]
+    How to copy array by value?

-    (manual build - forEech, map, filter)
+    var newNames = [...names, "Kobi"]

     ------- Objects
     syntax: